-Once you have created the initial PubMed, test it, then modify and improve the search.
-If you see any new, useful keywords, add them into the search string and search again.
-Remove words that don't seem to help.
+After creating the initial PubMed search, test it, then modify and improve it.
+Add new, useful keywords to the search string and search again.
+Remove words that don't help.

-You need to feel confident that you are finding all papers relevant for your current purpose.
+You need to feel confident that you are finding all papers relevant to your current purpose.

-When searching for all information on a topic, the searching is typically carried out in the 'studies' layer of the pyramid.
+When searching for all information on a topic, it is typically carried out in the 'studies' layer of the pyramid.
 Studies are usually published as journal articles.

 PubMed is a great initial database to search.
-Other key databases for many topics include CINAHL and SPORTDiscus.
+Other key databases for many topics include Embase and CINAHL.
 Check the journal articles tab within this guide for links to these and other additional databases.